Chimediin Saikhanbileg: Political career

 In 2012 Parliamentary election, Saikhanbileg became a Member of Parliament for the third time, his Democratic Party faction gained the most number of seats in the Parliament and formed the Government.
 Saikhanbileg was appointed Chief of the Cabinet Secretariat, a Cabinet Minister.
 As Chief of the Cabinet Secretariat, Saikhanbileg undertook a series of important reforms to alleviate the burden of red-tape on business, invite for more openness along the core of World Bank Doing Business indicators, and within only 2 years, Mongolia advanced to the 56th from 97th in the world ranking.
 Moreover, by certain indicators, Mongolia excelled to rank among the top 20 countries.

 He established a permanent 11-11 Call Center for citizens to submit complaints and feedback, introduced government service electronic machines capable of providing 34 public services, implemented reforms in the professional inspectorate, and reformed government-issued permits for businesses and citizens, lowering the number from 900 to 300.
 Saikhanbileg was appointed the 28th Prime Minister of Mongolia on 21 November 2014.
-It was a time of crisis, with plunging commodity prices (commodities as gold, copper, and coal being the main revenue earners for Mongolia) and shrinking Foreign Direct Investment (FDI).
 In his address to the Parliament on the day of his appointment as the country's Premier, Saikhanbileg noted: "My Government's priority will be the Economy, with the second priority being the Economy and the third – Economy".

-He was able to realistically plan for a modest budget revenue and reduced the budget expenditures by MNT 2 trillion consecutively for 2 years.
+He is credited as having reduced the budget expenditures by MNT 2 trillion consecutively for 2 years.
 Collaborating with the Bank of Mongolia, he implemented "Good" programs with the intent to protect low-income segments of the population and support the middle class.
 Also, as a result of implementing the VAT registration system reform, cash transactions were drastically reduced and the number of cash and cashless transaction machines were increased by a factor of 4 in just the first year.
 Compared with economic performance of 2008–2009, when the country was under the same grave economic conditions and had shrunk by 1.3%, the economy under Saikhanbileg's management grew modestly by 1.3%, under the prevalently same tough economic circumstances.

-FDI has been one of the key drivers of Mongolia's economic growth.

-Saikhanbileg, as Prime Minister, worked relentlessly to attract foreign investment to Mongolia.
+Saikhanbileg, as Prime Minister, worked to attract foreign investment to Mongolia.
 He visited the main capital markets: London, New York, Dubai, Hong Kong, Tokyo, and Singapore, met with the leaders, businesses, and investors from those countries, organized Investment conferences in each country he visited, presented Mongolian markets and mega projects and invited them to invest.
 He also visited prominent television studios such as CNBC, CNN, Bloomberg, BBC, and CCTV for live programs to speak about the political environment surrounding the Mongolian economy and investment.
 He met with the World Bank, IMF, IFC, Credit Suisse, EBRD, ADB and ING, and their executives, and came up with specific solutions for investment and co-operation in Mongolia.